Tenet review: Christopher Nolan's new time-twister missing the wow factor

-Christopher Nolan, maestro of brainy blockbusters, is back to turn back the clock, delivering a new film as the movie industry desperately hopes for a return to the era before COVID-19 closed theaters.
+Christopher Nolan, maestro of brainy blockbusters, is back to turn back the clock, delivering Tenet as the movie industry desperately hopes for a return to the era before COVID-19 closed theaters.
 Fittingly enough, the movie's based around eye-popping time-bending action.
-But is Tenet in the wrong place at the wrong time?
+But is it in the wrong place at the wrong time?

 But that's just the small stuff.
 The big question is whether it's safe to go to the movies, and that depends where you are.
 Like all film fans, you may want to support cinema, and the movie industry has a lot riding on Tenet as the only remaining summer blockbuster with any chance of getting viewers back into desperate theaters.
 But even the most intricately choreographed action scene isn't worth risking your health.